LASIK

 2. The doctor places numbing drops into the eyes and uses an instrument to hold the eyelids open.

 4. The patient looks at a specific point of light to keep the eye steady, and the doctor reshapes the cornea by removing tissue using a laser programmed with the patient’s eye measurements.
+The system also tracks the eye to ensure centration of the treatment, resulting in optimal vision.

 5. The doctor puts the corneal flap back into place and smooths the edges (no stitches needed).
 The flap adheres to the underlying tissue within minutes.